It’s like this – the gander that was flapping my face, back and legs . . .

 By being reared in a farm atmosphere with a pack of heathens for cousins, that’s how.

 Descending upon Grandma and Granddad’s farm every summer made my cousins and me wacky.
-Throwing our shoes and socks over our shoulders, we screeched with pure, wild summer madness.
+Throwing our shoes and socks over our shoulders, we screeched with pure summer madness.

 My gristle got a good start during those summers.

-I was the youngest, shortest, and most sensitive of the cousin pack *actually, they called me bawl-bag* which swelled in number from six to sixteen throughout the summer.
+I was the youngest, shortest, and most sensitive of the cousin pack *actually, they called me bawl-bag* which swelled in number from six to twenty+ throughout the summer.
+Why so many?
+Because my mom was one of eleven kids.
+That makes for a lot of cousins, lol!

-Our fun was simple in those days – we simply created it from basically nothing.
+Our fun was simple in those days – we simply created something from basically nothing.

-Running wild and barefoot, teasing Heir Gander (the baddest guy on the farm), and not minding our elders were outstanding activities.
+Running wild and barefoot, teasing Heir Gander (the baddest dude on the farm), and not minding our elders were outstanding activities.

-Of course, not minding always resulted in a lesson on branch cutting (for switches) and a character-building session involving our gluteous maximi immediately thereafter.
+Of course, not minding always resulted in a lesson on branch cutting (for switches) and a character-building session involving our gluteous maximus immediately thereafter.

 Challenging Grandma’s Gander to a mad race across the barnyard was forbidden.
 And thrilling.
 Except for me.
 My legs wouldn’t get me very far before I was missing in action.
 A little wing whipping before being rescued by the cousins was worth all the grass-rolling hilarity that followed.